Buyid dynasty

-Although the Buyids were initially Zaydi Shi'a, for political advantages they became Twelver Shi'a following the Greater Occultation of the twelfth Imam in 941.
-Regardless, the Buyids were known for supporting the Sunni Abbasid caliphs and being tolerant of the Sunni population, who formed the majority of their realm.
-They were, however, unfriendly towards the Isma'ili Fatimid Caliphate of Egypt.
+Although the Buyids were initially Zaydi Shia, they became Twelver Shia following the Major Occultation of Muhammad al-Mahdi after the death of his fourth agent in 941.
+Regardless, the Buyids were known for supporting the Sunni Abbasid caliphs and being tolerant of the Sunni population, who were the majority in their realm.
+They were, by contrast, unfriendly towards the Fatimids, centered in Egypt, who were Isma'ilis.

-Contrary to the Samanids, who ruled over a mostly Sunni Muslim population in Central Asia, the Buyid realm was populated by many Zoroastrians and Christians.
+In contrast to the Samanids, who ruled over a mostly Sunni Muslim population in Central Asia, the Buyid realm contained many Zoroastrians and Christians (primarily from the Church of the East).
 Because of this, many records written under the Buyids were composed in Middle Persian, Syriac and Arabic.

+Etymology

+The etymology of the name Būya (Būyāk in Middle Persian) is defined by the Dehkhoda Dictionary as something that is "pleasant-smelling" or "aromatic".
+The Amid Dictionary lists the word Būya as equivalent to New Persian ārzū, also meaning "aromatic", as well as "hope", "desire", and "wish".

+This name was given to Abu Shoja Buya, the eponymous ancestor of the Buyid dynasty.